dardrone/ztailors-widget/README.md

-# Z-Widget - Tailor Booking
+# DEPRECATED DO NOT USE - Z-Widget - Tailor Booking

 Javascript widget for booking a ztailor.